 This creamy gluten free pumpkin cheesecake is the best pumpkin cheesecake recipe for the holidays!
 It is full of delicious fall flavor, making it perfect for any fall gathering.
 This cheesecake tastes like it came from an expensive bakery, and nobody will know it is gluten free.

 This is the cheesecake recipe I couldn't wait to share with you.
 I have never been able to get pictures of this cheesecake before it was cut into and eaten.
-Every year we go to our family for Thanksgiving.
+Every year, we drive to our family celebration for Thanksgiving.
 This gluten free bourbon pumpkin cheesecake has been our contribution for YEARS.

-There are three layers to this gluten free bourbon cheesecake.
+- There are three layers to this gluten free bourbon cheesecake.
 The gingersnap layer, the pumpkin layer, and a creamy sour cream layer.
-They all combine perfectly and make this gluten free dessert look fancy!
+They all combine perfectly and make this gluten free dessert the best!

 For this recipe, I used canned organic pumpkin.
 Canned pumpkin is usually the best for pumpkin desserts like this because it is so smooth.
-If you do prefer to make your own pumpkin puree, it needs to be blended super smooth.
+If you prefer to make your own pumpkin puree, it needs to be blended super smooth!

 - Take a small sugar pumpkin and cut it in half.
 Scoop out the seeds.
 (I like the smaller sugar pumpkins for roasting because their flesh softens and is not as stringy as a large carving pumpkin.)

 - Brush olive oil onto the inside of each pumpkin half.
 Place the pumpkin halves in a baking pan facing upwards.